electrode-io/fynpo/packages/fyn/README.md

 * `progress` - `normal`
 * `logLevel` - `info`

+# node_modules Compatibility

+[flat-module] not withstanding, `fyn`'s top level `node_modules` are 100% compatible with NodeJS and all 3rd party tools and modules.

+The way `fyn` uses symlinks to link a certain version of a package for another package is also fully compatible with NodeJS.
+The only caveat is NodeJS module loader always resolve a package's path to its real path.
+If you want to keep the symlink path, set the environment variable [NODE_PRESERVE_SYMLINKS] to `1`.

+`fyn` can't handle npm's `shrinkwrap.json` and `package-lock.json` files.

 # Using flat-module

 `fyn` is designed to work with [flat-module] to unlock some enhanced features that improve the NodeJS module development workflow.